 Kangerlussuaq is the starting point for most NSF-funded science projects working in Greenland.
 Most researchers travel to Kangerlussuaq via the Air National Guard.
 The Battelle ARO team staffs Kangerlussuaq during the summer months (typically March-September but flexible based on science requirements).
 Customer service is the main priority, ands include facilitating research logistics, engaging with the community, and supporting operational and construction projects.
 The Battelle ARO team can provide the below level of support for NSF-funded researchers:

-Battelle ARO administrative offices are located in rooms 109 and 110 at the Kangerlussuaq International Science Support (KISS) facility.
+Battelle ARO administrative offices are located on the first floor at the Kangerlussuaq International Science Support (KISS) facility.

 NSF warehouses are located in buildings 415 (Mechanical Shop) and 416 (Kangerlussuaq Science Center).
 Warehouses are where allocated gear is stored and maintained, cargo services are performed, and storage for scientists exists (indoor, outdoor, and sample storage to –20° C).

-Lodging and meals are provided for personnel participating in the current field season.
+Lodging is provided.
 All personnel are housed in the KISS facility.
 KISS has two person dormitory rooms with common baths.
 Food also can be purchased at a local store and prepared in the KISS facility kitchens.